gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 ## Other Formats That Weren't Considered

+* [Apache Avro](http://avro.apache.org/): A binary-based data serialization standard by Apache.
 * <a href="http://bsonspec.org/">BSON</a>.
 A binary format popularized by MongoDB that is based on JSON.
 * <a href="https://capnproto.org/">CAP'N PROTO</a>.
 A "cerealization protocol"...see their website for more details :-D.
+* [HOCON](https://github.com/lightbend/config): A serialization format that seems popular in Java.
 * <a href="https://msgpack.org/index.html">MessagePack</a>.
 This looks similar to protobuf (uses binary encoding).
 Has libraries for a wide variety of languages.
+* [XDR](https://tools.ietf.org/html/rfc4506) (RFC4506): The _External Data Representation_ (XDR) is a well-used but specialized (i.e. the average developer does not use this protocol on a day-to-day basis) serialization protocol.